 It is possible to add more features to the simple calculator.
-If we consider the functions in the card script and how the buttons are named, we can start to see the processes that are involved in adding a new ability, some of these processes are as follows:
+If we consider how the buttons are named, and the functions in the card script, you can start to see what would be involved in adding a new ability:

 The calculator operator buttons are named so that the card script knows which one you clicked on.

-When the "equals" button is pressed there is a set of
+When the = button is pressed, there are a set of

 ifstatements in the

-Alt 251 and on Mac, with the shortcut option + v.
-Unfortunately, LiveCode doesn't like these as button labels!
-At least on Mac, when you type the character in the Inspector palette, the character immediately vanishes.
-One workaround would be to use the message box and type this:
+On Windows you can make a square root symbol with Alt+251, and on Mac with Option+v.
+Unfortunately LiveCode doesn't like those as button labels!
+At least on Mac, when you type that character into the Inspector palette, the character immediately vanishes.
+One work-around would be to use the message box, and type this:

-LiveCode has a square root function; typing this in the Message Box would produce the square root of 10:
+LiveCode has a square root function; typing this into the Message Box would produce the square root of 10:

-Now that you are armed with the given information, try to add a square root feature to the calculator.
+Now, armed with the above information, try to add a square root feature to the calculator.

 An empty player can be created by selecting New Control/Player from the Object menu

-A player control can be dragged from the Tools palette to the card.
-In this case, a sample movie is included
+A player control can be dragged from the Tools palette to the card

-A player along with its name can be created with the code:
+A player can be created with code, including setting its name:

 new player "player name"

-Having added the player to the card, you can then set the video file to be played by entering the file path or URL of the file under the Basic Settings option of the Inspector palette.
-You can also set the path to the video with script:
+Having added the player to the card, you can then set which video file is to be played by entering the file path or URL of the file under the Basic Settings of the Inspector palette.
+You can also set the path to the video with the following script:

 set the filename of player "player name" to "file path or URL"

-In much the same way as you just saw for the playing of video, still images can be added to a stack.
-All of the options shown to add a video player can be done in the same way for images.
+In the same way that you just saw for playing video, still images can also be added to a stack.
+All of the options shown for adding a video player can be used for images.
 Here, for example, is the script needed to add the RunRev company logo to the card:

 In the dialog that appears, select This Stack from the drop-down menu.

-Select the image that is in the idle state for the button.
+Select the image that is the idle state for the button.

 Resize the button to be big enough to show the image.